WorkplaceX/workplacex.github.io/README.md

 WorkplaceX is an open source framework providing the following functionalities out of the box:

 * Browser front end (desktop and mobile)
-* Data grids
+* Data grids (high performance with millions of records and hundreds of columns)
-* Paging, sorting, filtering
+* Paging (horizontal and vertical), sorting, filtering
+* Autocomplete function
 * Master detail relations
 * Data access to SQL server or/and memory
 * Field look up windows